The average price of a new car in the United States is $34,372, according to Kelley Blue Book’s recent numbers, which is up 2.5% from 2015 numbers.

 What are the real costs of owning a car?

 Of course, costs will vary depending on the type of vehicle you choose and how many miles you drive.
 For example, if you drive a small sedan 10,000 miles per year, your total costs drop to $5,740, or $478 per month.
 On the other hand, if you choose to drive a large SUV as much as 20,000 miles a year, your costs skyrocket to about $11,450, which is about $950 a month.
+Your insurance costs will also vary depending on your risk tolerance, which will also influence the cost of owning a a car.

 Factors that contribute to the total cost of ownership